Vandivier/afterecon/content/2016-12-01-economics-is-politics-is-sociology.md

 ---
-title: Economics is Politics is Sociology
+title: "Economics is Politics is Sociology"
 date: 2016-12-01 15:00:52
 author: John Vandivier
 ---